Vasallo94/Vasallo94/README.md

 - 👋 Hi, I’m @Vasallo94
-- 👀 I’m interested in Python, astrophysics, physics, data sience
+- 👀 Physicist and astronomer by training, data analysis student by passion.
+I'm fascinated by the mysteries of the universe and love to explore them through data.
+When I'm not crunching numbers, I'm indulging my creative side as a poet and photographer.
+Catch me gazing at the stars or lost in thought behind the camera lens.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Data Analysis and Data Science.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 Vasallo94/Vasallo94 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.